 SharePoint is a great tool for storing and working with data, but it's not always the best for presenting it to others.
 Oftentimes, charts are better for helping others quickly understand what data you're trying to convey.
 Unfortunately, SharePoint doesn't offer you the native ability to build charts.
 Lucky for you, SharePoint offers you the ability to transfer data into Power BI so you can build reports.
 Let's take a look at what you need to to use SharePoint data in Power BI.

 Offices 365 is a set of fantastic services that enrich your organization’s communication and collaboration abilities.
+Many organizations are already using Microsoft 365 capabilities for their intranet portal software and collaboration needs.
 You can utilize the Microsoft 365 Usage Analytics within Power BI to get valuable insights on how your organization is adopting various Office 365 services.
 Want to know what are the information and actions you can perform using this feature?
 Here it is:

 Power BI has completely transformed the way businesses utilize data to derive critical insights and thus make better informed decisions.
 Not just that easy to implement, Power BI offers robust access control and security through Active Directory (AD).
 As an organization grows,it becomes increasingly difficult for end users to discover and manage important Power BI content.